Celestial317/PsyAssist/README.md

 ### 1. Retrieval-Augmented Generation (RAG)

-Uses a vector database of mental health documents to retrieve contextually relevant answers tailored to user questions.
+Uses a **vector database** created from mental health documents to retrieve contextually relevant answers tailored to user questions in a data-driven manner.

 ### 2. Tonality-Aware Conversations